Using Styles in Excel 2010

 With MS Excel 2010 Named styles make it very easy to apply a set of predefined formatting options to a cell or range.
-It saves time as well as make sure that consistent look of the cells.
+It saves time as well as make sure that look of the cells are consistent.

 Creating Custom Style in MS Excel

 We can create new custom style in Excel 2010.
 To create a new style, follow these steps −

 - Select a cell and click on Cell styles from Home Tab.

 - Click on New Cell Style and give style name.

 - Click on Format to apply formatting to the cell.

 After applying formatting click on OK.
 This will add new style in the styles.
 You can view it on Home »; Styles.